contentful/slash-developers/docs/ruby/tutorials/getting-started-with-contentful-and-ruby.md

 end
 ~~~

-In this case we've added the `include: 2` parameter, which allows the API to resolve [Links][4] into Entries.
+In this case we've added the `include: 2` parameter, which allows the API to resolve [links][4] into entries.
 This allows us to get the properties from our cat's best friend.

-## Using Assets
+## Using assets

-Assets have a similar querying API than Entries.
+Assets have a similar querying API than entries.
 You can see more [specific queries][7] and also can use the [Images API][8].

-To query a Single Asset:
+To query a single asset:

 ~~~ ruby
 client.asset('happycat').image_url